-Traditionally, in Japanese cuisine, whenever rice is served, it is accompanied by a small plate of pickles known as tsukemono.
-It is often served along with steamed rice, donburi (rice bowl dish), a Japanese meal, or bento.
-Tsukemono can either be made of pickled vegetables or fruit.
+Traditionally in Japanese cuisine, whenever rice is served it is accompanied by a small plate of pickles known as tsukemono.
+Tsukemono is often served along with steamed rice, donburi (a rice bowl dish), a Japanese meal, or bento and can either be made of pickled vegetables or fruit.
 When made with cucumbers, this tsukemono is referred to as shoyuzuke kyuri.

-The procedure for cooking this specific tsukemono recipe differs from western-style pickling, in that the cucumbers are simply steeped in the cooked soy-vinegar marinade, but not actually cooked themselves, nor stored in sterilized jars.
-For this reason, this tsukemono recipe will keep in the refrigerator similar to any perishable food.
+The procedure for cooking this specific tsukemono recipe differs from western-style pickling in that the cucumbers are simply steeped in the cooked soy-vinegar marinade but not actually cooked themselves, nor stored in sterilized jars.
+For this reason, this tsukemono recipe will keep in the refrigerator similarly to any perishable food.

 Combine water, soy sauce, vinegar, and sugar in a small pot and simmer over medium heat until sugar is dissolved.
-Allow the mixture to cool.
+Allow mixture to cool.

-- Pour the soy-vinegar mixture over the cucumbers.
-Refrigerate and allow the cucumbers to marinate for eight hours to one day.
-For best flavor, marinate for two days.
-Turn cucumbers in the marinade periodically to season the cucumbers evenly.
+Pour soy-vinegar mixture over cucumbers and cover container.
+Refrigerate and allow the cucumbers to marinate for 8 hours to one day.
+(For best flavor, marinate for two days.)
+Turn cucumbers in the marinade periodically to season them evenly.

 - The longer the cucumbers marinate in the soy-vinegar mixture, the bolder the flavor becomes, so be sure not to skimp on the pickling time.